 • The tenant violates the terms of the lease agreement

-Regardless of the reason for eviction, a landlord cannot just kick their tenants out of the property.
+Regardless of the reason for removal, a landlord cannot just kick their tenants out of the dwelling.
 According to landlord-tenant laws in North Carolina, every tenant must be provided with proper written notice before eviction.
-The type of eviction notice varies depending on the reason.
+The type of notices varies depending on the reason.

-• Nonpayment of Rent: If a tenant is unable or fails to pay their rent on time, then the landlord may give them 10 days’ notice to either pay the due rent in full or be evicted from the property.
+• Nonpayment of Rent: If a tenant is unable or fails to pay rent on time, then the landlord may give them 10 days’ notice to either pay the due rent in full or be evicted from the dwelling.

-• Violation of Lease and Illegal Activity: If the tenant has violated the terms of the lease or rental agreement by, for example, damaging the rental home or they have participated in illegal activity on the property, then no notification will be needed for eviction, and the landlord may immediately proceed with filing an eviction lawsuit.
+• Lease Violations and Illegal Activity: If the tenant has violated the terms of the lease or rental agreement by, for example, damaging the rental home or they have participated in illegal activity on the properties, then no notification will be needed for eviction, and the landlord may immediately proceed with filing an eviction lawsuit.

-Once you have a legal reason and have identified the type of notice to use.
+Once landlords have a legal reason and have identified the type of notice to use.
 The next step to the eviction process, is to serve the tenants with the eviction notice.

-landlord handing a tenant an eviction notice across a desk
+landlords handing a tenant an eviction notices across a desk

-This can be done in any of the following ways:
+This can be done in accordance with the state's eviction laws in any of the following ways:

-• Delivering the notice to the tenants in person
+• Delivering the proper notice to the tenants in person

-• Leaving a copy of the notice with someone of “suitable age” who lives with the tenant in question
+• Leaving a copy of the notices with someone of “suitable age” who lives with the tenant in question

 • Posting a copy of the notice on a visible place of the rental home like the front door